The Road to Totalitarianism

-How do we teach about totalitarianism in the context of the Russian invasion of Ukraine?
+- How do we teach about totalitarianism in the context of the Russian invasion of Ukraine?

-How can we approach the subject of European memory in education?
+- How can we approach the subject of European memory in education?

-How do we promote critical thinking among students in a time of dis- and misinformation?
+- How do we promote critical thinking among students in a time of dis- and misinformation?

 The Design of the Webinar series

-As part of its wider thematic focus on totalitarianism, EuroClio will also produce relevant content for its general outreach work, including a recently released podcast episode on the subject.
+Please note that, as part of its wider thematic focus on totalitarianism, EuroClio will also produce relevant content for its general outreach work, including a recently released podcast episode on the subject.

 Aims of the Training